Best Things to Buy at Dollar Tree (and Other Dollar Stores) for the Holidays

 Buy Your Holiday Gift Wrap at Dollar Tree

-Dollar Tree also has you covered for the stiction to hold it all together: Scotch-brand transparent tape at two-packs for $1.
-Note that it’s not a lot of tape, 500 inches between the two rolls, but it should get you by in a pinch (gift-wrapping show-offs boast about only needing two tiny pieces — or none at all).
+Dollar Tree also has you covered for the stiction to hold it all together: Scotch-brand transparent tape in two-packs goes for $1.25.
+Note that it’s not a lot of tape, 500 inches between the two rolls, but it should get you by in a pinch (gift-wrapping show-offs boast about needing only two tiny pieces — or none at all).

 Gift Bags and Boxes Are a Bargain at Dollar Stores

 Lousy gift wrappers like me appreciate pretty gift bags and boxes to drop presents in.
-They’re perfect for re-use and inexpensive to purchase at a dollar store, says DealNews’s Ramhold.
-We found a wide array of holiday-themed gift bags in many sizes at Dollar Tree, all for $1, no matter the size or shape.
-Gift boxes in various sizes were sold in sets of three for $1.
-Walmart's holiday-themed gift bags started at 97 cents, but only for the very small, and topped out at around $3 for the larger bags.
-Holiday gift boxes were also sold in packs; you could get 10 for $3.77.
+They’re perfect for re-use and inexpensive to purchase at a dollar store, says DealNews’ Ramhold.
+We found a wide array of holiday-themed gift bags in many sizes at Dollar Tree, all for $1.25, no matter the size or shape.
+Gift boxes in various sizes were sold in sets of three for $1.25.
+Walmart swoops in again: If you go for non-holiday-themed gift bags, you can get them starting at 98 cents.
+Hallmark holiday-themed gift bags were $2.98-$4.98.

-Holiday Candy is a Good Deal Dollar Tree
+Holiday Candy Is a Good Deal at Dollar Tree

 It just wouldn’t be the holidays without candy canes and chocolate, and the dollar store has you covered.
 And don’t fall for the rumor it’s all off-brand sweets.
 We found several name-brand candies at Dollar Tree, perfect for stocking stuffers or holiday-shopping sugar boosts.
 And there’s a pretty wide selection.